Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Frontend amount and quantity inputs are disabled on payment form submit to prevent "Token can't be used more than once" error.
 - Fixed zero-cent currencies displaying and handling issues.
 - Product description now supports WP embeds.
-- Tweaks for better compatability with various page builders.
+- Tweaks for better compatibility with various page builders.
 - Other minor bugfixes.

 Previous versions changelog available in changelog.txt file.